Support Us

 Help Our Students

-Help us make a difference to our students through one of our Bursary Funds.
+Help us make a difference to our students by contributing to one of our Bursary Funds.
+Your donation can significantly impact those who face financial hardship during their training at Bristol Old Vic Theatre School.

 Louise came to the Theatre School as a mature student; aged twenty-eight she gave up a secure job as a shoe-shop manager in Weston-super-Mare to train as an actor, having been encouraged by friends and colleagues in amateur theatre in Bridgwater where she then lived.